Riandra4trend/CompfestAIC/Listing Agent Blog.md

 ## Executive Summary

-Extracting structured data from the web is no longer about parsing static HTML; it is about navigating dynamic behaviors.
-From infinite scrolls to hybrid hydration states, modern listing pages treat data loading as a moving target, making reliable extraction increasingly difficult.
+Extracting structured data from the web is no longer about parsing static HTML; it’s about handling dynamic content loading.
+From infinite scrolls to complex content updates, modern listing pages treat data delivery as a moving target, making reliable extraction increasingly difficult.
 MrScraper’s Listing Agent addresses this complexity not with fixed rules, but with adaptive navigation.
-By treating every listing as an unknown environment, the agent observes, classifies, and responds to the page’s interaction model in real time.
+By treating every listing as an unknown environment, the agent observes, classifies, and reacts to the page’s interaction model in real time.
 This article explores the engineering decisions and architectural principles behind this approach, detailing how we moved from brittle selectors to a generalized pipeline capable of handling any listing structure.

 ---